Applied Welding Technology

 - Concepts of structural welding, welding codes

-This phase will teach you the secrets to pipe welding.
-We will teach you how to pipe weld with skills that meet industry standards and use techniques to weld confidently in five different positions.
-You will learn the processes of pipe welding and gap sizes, structural requirements, and the internal reinforcement of a good pipe weld.
+This phase will challenge and advance your skills in GTAW welding methods.
+Students will learn to TIG weld stainless steel and aluminum in the various weld positions.
+We will teach you the secrets of how to pipe weld with skills that meet industry standards and use techniques to weld confidently in various pipe welding positions.
+You will learn the processes of welding pipe, gap sizes, structural requirements, and the internal reinforcement of a good pipe weld.
 We will cover the different functions and specific uses of manual welding equipment, prepping and fitting pipe coupons, and welding certification requirements.

-- Pipe welding codes up to industry standards
+- Pipe welding codes based on industry standards

 - Pipe welding processes and welding positions